FLAIR-THU/CreamFL/README.md

 ## Setup

+### Environment

-The required packages are listed in `requirements.txt` .
+The required packages of the environment we used to conduct experiments are listed in `requirements.txt`.

+Please note that you should install `apex` by following the instructions from https://github.com/NVIDIA/apex#installation, instead of directly running `pip install apex`.

 ### Datasets

-For datasets, please first download the MSCOCO, CIFAR-10, CIFAR-100, and AG_NEWS datasets, and then arrange their directories as follows (create an empty directory for `yClient`):
+For datasets, please download the MSCOCO, Flicker30K, CIFAR-100, and AG_NEWS datasets, and arrange their directories as follows:

 ```
 os.environ['HOME'] + 'data/'